gamesalad/gs-electron-forge/README.md

 | js/gse          | static/js/gse       | Game Engine                   |
 | css             | src/css             | CSS.
 Optional since it doesn't change often |

-Executable Name.
-Change "productName" in package.json to the executable name you want.
+To change the _Executable Name_.
+Change _productName_ in package.json to the executable name you want.

 ## Delegates
-If you want to customize what your game does on certain events, you can change or add delegates functions in srce/renderer.js
+If you want to customize what your game does on certain events, you can change or add delegates functions in src/renderer.js

 To learn about available delegates, take a look here: https://help.gamesalad.com/knowledge-base/does-the-html5-engine-have-any-apis-i-can-interact-with/